bitwarden/help/_articles/organizations/admin-reset.md

 ### Automatic Enrollment

 Enabling the Automatic Enrollment policy option will automatically enroll new users in Admin Password Reset when their [invitation to the Organization is accepted]({{site.baseurl}}/article/managing-users/#accept).
-Automatically enrolled users will not be able to withdraw from Admin Password Reset.

 Users already in the Organization will not be retroactively enrolled in Admin Password Reset, and will be required to [self-enroll](#self-enroll-in-password-reset).

 {% callout success %}
 If you're automatically enrolling Organization members in Admin Password Reset, we **highly recommend notifying them of this feature**.
 Many Bitwarden Organization users store personal credentials in their Personal Vault, and should be made aware that Admin Password Reset could allow an administrator to access their Personal Vault.